 First of all, make sure that the cooker is totally switched off before you attempt to clean it.
 You should clean it when it’s cool in order to avoid any injury.

 You cannot put an egg cooker in a dishwasher - this is important to remember.
 It is fairly easy to wash the cooker though - it’s often just a matter of putting the components into a bowl of hot water and mild detergent and scrubbing as you usually would.

 To clean the main part of the device, get a wet cloth that isn’t rough as this will damage the surface.
-Put a tiny bit of oil on the cooker after you’ve cleaned it, or you can mix some water and vinegar and apply that instead.
+Put a tiny bit of oil (which oil is best for steak?) on the cooker after you’ve cleaned it, or you can mix some water and vinegar and apply that instead.

 For the sake of your own safety, make sure that you don’t put the base of the boiled into the water, and don’t submerge the cord in water.
 This is incredibly dangerous - electricity and water do not mix!

 So long as you follow these instructions, your device should last for a number of years before you need to get it replaced.

 If you’re bored of cooking your eggs in the conventional way, you’re sure to enjoy the quick and easy cooking of using an egg cooker.

 With one of these devices you can create delicious eggs in no time at all - saving yourself a lot of time and trial and error.